victorjonsson/Arlima/readme.txt

 = 2.5 =
 - Total remake of the theme implementation.
 The page template should no longer be used.
-It will still work but is considered deprecated
+It will still work but is considered deprecated.
-- The plugin is now compatible with PHP version 5.2
+- The plugin is now compatible with PHP version 5.2.
-- Now possible to insert article lists using a short code
+- Now possible to insert article lists using a short code.
 - Direct use of the list rendering class is now considered deprecated.
-Use [arlima filters](https://github.com/victorjonsson/Arlima/wiki/Template-filters) instead
+Use [arlima filters](https://github.com/victorjonsson/Arlima/wiki/Template-filters) instead.
 - Image upload with files having the extension .jpeg is now supported
 - Source code and documentation is now available on [github](https://github.com/victorjonsson/Arlima/)